lmfarinas/laguna-lake-ARG-Analysis/README.md

 # laguna-lake-ARG-Analysis
-Laguna Lake, the Philippines’ largest freshwater lake, has been found to contain antibiotic-resistant bacteria.
-However, information on antibiotic resistance genes (ARGs) remains limited.
-This study uses metagenomics to explore the diversity, prevalence, and mobility of ARGs in the lake’s West Bay.
+Laguna Lake, the Philippines’ largest freshwater lake, harbors antibiotic-resistant bacteria, yet data on antibiotic resistance genes (ARGs) remain scarce.
+This repository serves as documentation of the data analysis of a metagenomic study investigating the diversity, prevalence, and mobility of ARGs in the lake’s West Bay.

 ## documentation files
 - `ARG-Quantification-Workflow.md`